 Property Settlement Agreement in Sydney

-A property settlement agreement may not be a major discussion topic for most folks.
+A family property settlement agreement may not be a major discussion topic for most folks.
 However, in some situations in life, they function as a necessity to sort things out and be able to move on.
-Unfortunately, enough bad stories pop up out there that people dread the idea, and they come to the table with all sorts of preconceptions that then get in the way.
+Unfortunately, enough bad stories pop up that people dread the idea, and they come to the table with all sorts of preconceptions that then get in the way.

-Splitting up assets in a divorce is never a light endeavor, especially if there have been negative experiences within the relationship.
+Splitting up assets in a divorce is never a light endeavour, especially if there have been negative experiences within the relationship.
 We seek to make this difficult time as painless as possible and the family law team at Unified Lawyers will ensure you have a smooth and speedy resolution to your matter.

 The Principles of Australian Family Law

 Anyone who is in a marriage or a de-facto relationship under the law retains the right to craft to a property settlement agreement.

 If parties are unable to come to an agreement within 12 months of their divorce being granted, and for de-facto relationships within 24 months from the date of separation, then parties are bound and will not be able to apply to the Court for litigation of the matter without seeking permission.

 Fortunately, there is no need to wait for a divorce to happen to finalise a property/financial settlement.
 A property settlement agreement can be started and negotiated before finalising the divorce.
 Being able to get started early just makes sense, and by the time the divorce reaches finalisation then there’s no need to protract property settlement problems or other issues with more meetings afterwards.
 And many experts believe getting technical agreements done and out of the way as soon as possible produces the best results in a separation as well as the most equitable sharing.
 It also avoids protracted arguments when property values change significantly, such as housing values